 By putting the IECs at the centre of the barrier system we can divide it into an “upper barrier” and a “lower barrier”.
-The former constitutes a physical barrier, which prevents bacterial adhesion and paracellular diffusion to the underlying host tissues, and a functional barrier, which is able to discriminate commensal bacteria from pathogens; the latter operates by regulating antigen traffic through an intensive cross-talking with immune cells of the lamina propria (Figure ).
+The former constitutes a physical barrier, which prevents bacterial adhesion and paracellular diffusion to the underlying host tissues, and a functional barrier, which is able to discriminate commensal bacteria from pathogens; the latter operates by regulating antigen traffic through an intensive cross-talking with immune cells of the lamina propria (Figure 1A).

-Given the importance of the epithelium in intestinal immune regulation mechanisms, it is clear how defects at one of these levels could be the primary pathogenetic mechanism that causes the loss of oral tolerance and therefore the establishment of an inflammatory response against luminal antigens, as happens in IBDs (Figure ).
+Given the importance of the epithelium in intestinal immune regulation mechanisms, it is clear how defects at one of these levels could be the primary pathogenetic mechanism that causes the loss of oral tolerance and therefore the establishment of an inflammatory response against luminal antigens, as happens in IBDs (Figure 1B).

 Our purpose is to review the state of the art in understanding the key role played by IECs within the epithelial barrier system, in both healthy subjects and IBD patients.

 The “upper barrier” is the intestinal epithelial single layer of columnar cells consisting of four IEC types: the absorbent enterocytes, the goblet cells, the Paneth cells and the enteroendocrine cells.
 Upper barrier features are similar in small and large bowel.
 The main difference is constituted by the presence of elevations and projections (circular folds, villi and microvilli) in duodenum, jejunum and ileum that allows the increase of the absorption surface.
 This is not observed in the colon, which instead shows a flat surface.

 Amongst the mucous membrane protrusions termed villi, there are inflections called crypts of Lieberkühn, which are distinct glandular invaginations.